GispoCoding/pytest-qgis/README.md

   used to patch `qgis.utils.iface` with `qgis_iface` automatically.

   > Be careful not to import modules importing `qgis.utils.iface` in the root of conftest, because the `pytest_configure` hook has not yet patched `iface` in that point.
 See [this issue](https://github.com/GispoCoding/pytest-qgis/issues/35) for details.

+* `pytest_runtest_teardown` hook is used to ensure that all layer fixtures of any scope are cleaned properly without causing segmentation faults.
+The layer fixtures that are cleaned automatically must have some of the following keywords in their name: "layer", "lyr", "raster", "rast", "tif".

 ### Command line options